-I was already on the third day of my period and as a fact, I knew that my flow should have gone back by then.
-I love tracking everything about my period, which results in knowing it pretty well.
-So I was really surprised that on day 3 there was still quite a lot of blood in my Ruby Cup (that’s one of the advantages of using a menstrual cup: you get to monitor your menstruation a whole lot better than with soaked up tampons or pads).
+I love tracking everything about my period.
+Some say I may be a bit obsessed, but I just feel more in control that way.
+And after years of tracking I feel like I know my flow pretty well.
+So I was really surprised that on day three there was still quite a lot of blood in my Ruby Cup (that’s one of the advantages of using a menstrual cup: you get to monitor your menstruation a whole lot better than with soaked up tampons or pads).
 And also, all of a sudden those mean motherf*cking cramps came back.
-That’s when I knew something was up.
+So I knew something was up.

 I tried to remember if I had done anything to insult my period karma.
 I had been quite conscious about my choice of food this time, trying not to succumb too much to the PMS-munchies.
 No caffeine, no alcohol, no crisps.
 I even read something about pineapples and periods on Pinterest, so I bought a lovely pineapple and had been feasting on it the past few days. #healthydiet, I thought.

-That depends, I’ll get to that down below.
-First, I have to confess that I might have exaggerated a little about actually reading an article about pineapples and periods.
+That depends, but I’ll get to that further down below.
+First, I have to confess that I might have exaggerated a little about actually reading that article about pineapples and periods.
 I correct myself.
 I saw a picture of pineapples (come one, it’s Pinterest), with a caption that contained the words “foods” and “period”, so I concluded pineapples are good period food.

 I probably should have read the full article, because actually, pineapples have quite a strong effect on your blood flow.
 In the sense of increasing your blood flow.
 A lot. #helloheavyflow